blob42/Instrukt/README.md

 [coding assistant example](https://github.com/blob42/Instrukt/assets/210457/244fb490-4774-4877-abf6-f64e94f24922)

-Checkout more [demos](demos.md) for more examples.
+Checkout [demos](demos.md) for more examples.

 **NOTE**: This is a work in progress, expect bugs and api changes.

 ## Introduction

-Instrukt is a terminal-based environment for AI productivity and development.
+Instrukt is a terminal-based AI integrated environment.
 It offers a platform where users can:

 - :robot: Create and instruct modular AI agents
 - :card_file_box: Generate document indexes for question-answering
 - :toolbox: Create and attach tools to any agent

 Agents are simple **drop-in Python packages** that can be extended, shared with others, attached to tools and augmented with document indexes.

 Instruct them in natural language and, for safety, run them inside secure containers (currently implemented with Docker) to perform tasks in their dedicated, sandboxed space :shield:.

 Built with: [Langchain](https://github.com/hwchase17/langchain), [Textual](https://github.com/Textualize/textual), [Chroma](https://github.com/chroma-core/chroma)

-**Consulting Services**: Need help with Langchain or AI development/deployment ?
+**Consulting Services**: Need help with Langchain or AI integration ?
 You can reach out to me at [contact@blob42.xyz](mailto://contact@blob42.xyz)

 ## TOC